 Knowing the consistency of the brain a little, you know that the brain is about 60% made of fat.
 That is why it isn’t that strange to find out that a happy brain also needs fat.
 Not that long ago, it was believed that fat was bad for you: it causes heart disease and cluttered veins.
 That is true for some part, but that is not true for every kind of fat!

 There are different kinds of fats.
 The saturated fats that you can find in cookies milkshakes are the kinds that you don’t want too much of.
 They are the cause of a high level of cholesterol in your blood, which causes the nasty diseases.
 Then, you have the unsaturated fats.
 These are the fats that lower cholesterol levels and are used by the body to give you energy.

-They are divided by three kinds of fats: omega 3, 6 and 9 and are called essential fatty acids.
+You can divide fats in three types: omega 3, 6 and 9 and are called essential fatty acids.
 Your body cannot produce them on its own and that is why it needs you to eat enough of them.
 However, in the western lifestyle a lot of people eat too much omega 6 fatty acids and too little omega 3 fatty acids.
 The perfect balance would be around 4:1, while we eat around 10-20:1.